johowoo/FitnessAPP/README.md

  give options: whether add to the library or currentWorkout) ✔️
 * add new Category in EditLibrary ✔️
 * different UI in EditLibrary and CustomWorkout ✔️
+* update library once adding new exercise to specific category ✔️

 ### bugs
 * position of photoModal ✔️
 * blur on editSets (keys must be unique and can not be random)✔️